 If a student is repeatedly tardy, the staff will conference with the student to resolve the issue.
 Failure to resolve a tardiness issue can lead to poorer grades and expulsion.

 The staff at the Street School welcomes the involvement of parents/guardians of students.
 The school will offer progress reports and updates on student’s successes and areas of concern, as necessary.
-Parents/guardians are encouraged to call or write at any time concerning their student’s academic standing or progress.
+As for absences, parents/guardians will be contacted after the 3rd, to be made aware.
+All parents/guardians are encouraged to call or write at any time concerning their student’s academic standing or progress.

 Standards of Conduct